 By creating a lining for the hat with a mid-weight fabric, I added additional stiffness to it.
 This stabilized both the crown and the brim and helped insure that the hat wire would remain in place.

 You can clearly see the difference these changes made for yourself by comparing this project with the image on the Tsubaki Cotton Hat pdf.

 I did try adding a ribbon trim, as the pattern recommended.
 It would have helped protect the crochet stitches from wear & tear when pining on and removing the floral trim broach.

-Unfortunately, the soft crochet crown caused the ribbon to cup, giving it a soft, puffy look.
-I wasn't happy with the result so I removed it.
+Unfortunately, the soft crochet crown caused the ribbon to cup, resulting in a 'puffy' look.
+I wasn't happy with that look so I removed it.
 I pinned the floral spray through to the hat lining for the support it needed.
 The crochet fabric remained undamaged and the pin stayed firmly fixed (no sagging)!
 EDIT

 : I now believe that the ribbon I used was simply too narrow resulting in the puffing I describe above.
 It's possible that using a 1" or 1 and 1/4" ribbon (rather than the 3/4" that I chose) would work just fine.